Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 Azure DNS hosts public and private DNS domains, providing name resolution across Microsoft Azure infrastructure.
 You can manage your DNS records using the same credentials, APIs, tools, and billing as your other Azure services.

 Azure DNS leverages the Azure infrastructure to provide:
-- Reliability and performance - Azure DNS uses anycast networking, so the closest available DNS server answers each query.
+- **Reliability and performance** - Azure DNS uses anycast networking, so the closest available DNS server answers each query.
-- Security - Azure DNS is based on Azure Resource Manager, which provides:
+- **Security** - Azure DNS is based on Azure Resource Manager, which provides:
   - RBAC - to control who has access to specific actions
   - Activity Logs - to monitor how resources are modified
   - Resource locks - prevents users from accidentally deleting or modifying critical resources
-- Ease of Use - Azure DNS is integrated in the Azure portal and uses the same credentials, support contract, and billing as your other Azure services.
+- **Ease of Use** - Azure DNS is integrated in the Azure portal and uses the same credentials, support contract, and billing as your other Azure services.
-- Customisability - use your own custom domain names in your private virtual networks, rather than being stuck with the Azure-generated names.
+- **Customisability** - use your own custom domain names in your private virtual networks, rather than being stuck with the Azure-generated names.
-- Alias records - your Azure resources can receive a public IP address, and a DNS name.
+- **Alias records** - your Azure resources can receive a public IP address, and a DNS name.
 The IP may change, but the name will not, so you can use Alias record to map a resource name to an endpoint.

 ## Describe Azure storage services

-A storage account provides a unique namespace for your Azure Storage data that's accessible from anywhere in the world over HTTP or HTTPS.
+A storage account provides a unique namespace for your Azure Storage data that's accessible from anywhere in the world over `HTTP` or `HTTPS`.
 Data in this account is secure, highly available, durable, and massively scalable.

 You select the storage account type which determines the storage services and redundancy options, and has an impact on the use cases.